w3c/cogai/agents/README.md

 Developing skills for elementary mathematics would be a good test of the neural architecture and algorithms, and could be followed by better resourced work on integrating commonsense and everyday reasoning using much larger datasets distilled from LLMs.
 Support for richer mathematics would involve extending the tokeniser to support a subset of LaTex expressions.
 See [MathJax](https://docs.mathjax.org/en/latest/basic/mathjax.html) for rendering in web pages and [writing mathematical expressions](https://en.wikibooks.org/wiki/LaTeX/Mathematics) in GitHub Markdown.

-#### Neural Modules
+## Neural Modules

-A language encoder translates textual input to latent semantics.
+A language encoder translates textual input to latent semantics (aka *working memory*).
 This is manipulated by a sequential reasoner associated with a vector database for explicit memory.
 Language output decodes the latent semantics and is triggered by the reasoner.

 * Tokenisations as words, symbols and digits
   * Separate digits to avoid an unlimited number of numeric tokens